Reading up to: Loading… drag to reveal spoilers β†’

 Magelord

-Alya also earns significant respect during the siege of Sevendor by Gimbal, the Warbird of West Fleria.
-Her composure and practical leadership during the siege win the admiration of the castle household, establishing her as a genuine lady of the domain.
+During the siege of Sevendor by Gimbal, the Warbird of West Fleria, Alya's composure and practical leadership win the admiration of the castle household.
+Even hugely pregnant in the closing weeks, she directed the placement of emergency bedding and hospital arrangements from her chair β€” establishing herself as a genuine Lady of Sevendor in fact, not just title.

 Knights Magi